 Major battles of the Texas Revolution were fought in this region of Texas.
 One such battle, the Battle of Coleto Creek, was fought right outside Victoria on March 19 and March 20, 1836.
 The Texas army, led by Col. James W. Fannin surrendered to Mexican forces, but in a macabre twist, Fannin and his men were executed by Santa Anna in nearby Goliad.
 “Remember Goliad!” became the battle chant after this brutal, surprise execution.

 At the Fannin Battleground, you’ll find a giant stone obelisk marking the spot where Fannin surrendered.
 There are picnic areas, a large group pavilion, and an indoor interpretive exhibit that delves deeper into the history of the Battle of Coleto Creek.
 This is a great stop to combine with a trip to Goliad State Park.

-Victoria is great place to visit on its own as a weekend getaway, or as part of a larger road trip.
+Victoria is a great place to visit on its own as a weekend getaway or as part of a larger road trip.
 With Houston not too far north, Corpus Christi to the Southeast, and San Antonio to the west, there is plenty to explore in the area.
 And while we tried to provide as much information as possible on all the top things to do in Victoria Texas, there’s no substitute for heading over and experiencing it for yourself.

 Looking for a place to stay in Victoria?

 Move around the map below to find hotels and vacation rentals in Victoria.